 When using a SwapchainPanel, Unity renders over other elements.
 This enables you to render a small object with a transparent background on top of other non-Unity application content.
 To do this, enable the PlayerSettings.WSA-transparentSwapchain option.
 You can unload the Unity engine to reclaim resources when Unity loads up with Application.Unload.

-If you use another application to host your Unity build, Unity won’t control the runtime lifecycle, in which case your build might not work.
-You must also be aware of the following known limitations:
+If you use another application to host your Unity build, Unity won’t control the runtime lifecycle, so your build might not work.
+You should also be aware of the following limitations: